Battle brews at Peace Arch Park in Blaine, where border-crossers meet, risking detection and COVID infection

 That’s far different from the conventional passage through an immigration site like the one near the park, where anyone driving into Canada must sign up for a strictly enforced 14-day quarantine.

-And most Americans need to be in an exempted group and have a negative covid test.
+And most Americans need to be in an exempted group and have a negative coronavirus test.
 Those who claim “family relationships” must be able to prove it to a border official.
 And, even then, they have that 14-day quarantine.

 Immigration lawyer Len Saunders, who lives in Blaine, Washington, comes to the park most days to see his clients.
 “For many people, it’s a lifeline,” he said.
 “Without the park, people would be effectively separated from their spouses, fiancés and partners.”